Abu-Waqaas/OYExcellence-Emporium/README.md

 # DATA TRANSFORMATION
 Most of my data cleaning were done in POWER QUERY and some new columns were also created on my Power BI Desktop
 # ANALYSIS and VISUALIZATION
 The visualization is 4 pages.
-You can as well interact with the full report [here](https://app.powerbi.com/view?r=eyJrIjoiNjA3ZjBiNjktMTE1NC00MGFmLThiY2YtOWY4YzViNzBmMGY2IiwidCI6Ijg0YzMxY2EwLWFjM2ItNGVhZS1hZDExLTUxOWQ4MDIzM2U2ZiIsImMiOjZ9)
+You can as well interact with the full report [here](https://app.powerbi.com/view?r=eyJrIjoiNjA3ZjBiNjktMTE1NC00MGFmLThiY2YtOWY4YzViNzBmMGY2IiwidCI6Ijg0YzMxY2EwLWFjM2ItNGVhZS1hZDExLTUxOWQ4MDIzM2U2ZiIsImMiOjZ9).
-Here is the sneak peak of my visualization and also my analysis

 1. After exploring the dataset, it showed the company has made a total of $ 27 billion in the last 4 yeaars
 2. The total transaction which earned this amount is 7,340.